Recently Accepted for Fall 2015?

 Your Cornell NetID is your key to secure online services at Cornell.
 You will need it to view and pay your bursar (tuition) bill, add and drop courses, check financial aid awards and more.
 Your Cornell email address will be used for official university announcements.

-Beginning March 31, as soon as the university processes your enrollment deposit, you will receive an email (at your admissions email address) that your NetID was created and what to expect next.
+As soon as the university processes your enrollment deposit, you will receive an email (at your admissions email address) that your NetID was created and what to expect next.
 You are expected to activate your NetID and Cornell email account immediately.

 For more information, visit NetID & Email.